Kevin Wicks: 2006–2008

-Kevin follows Deano to Walford, in February 2006, and stays with his aunt, Pat Evans (Pam St.Clement).
+Kevin follows Deano to Walford, in February 2006, and stays with Pat Evans (Pam St.Clement), the ex-wife of his uncle Brian Wicks (Leslie Schofield).
 Kevin plans to emigrate but gets involved in Carly's marital breakup.
 He decides to stay in Walford and support his children, taking over management of the local car lot.

 Despite an acrimonious introduction to Denise Fox (Diane Parish) in May 2006, she mistakes him for Grant Mitchell (Ross Kemp) and accuses him of sleeping with her daughter Chelsea (Tiana Benjamin).
 They realize they are attracted to each other and start dating, but Kevin struggles to cope with Denise's temper.
 Seeing a more vulnerable side of her, Kevin is convinced to persevere.
 It is a volatile romance, and Denise ends it several times, resulting in Kevin being pursued by Elaine Jarvis (Siân Reeves).
 Kevin supports Denise through the abuse of her ex-husband, Owen Turner (Lee Ross), so the couple reunites and move in together.
 In late 2006, the Wicks family went on holiday to Dorset.
 Kevin's ex-wife, Shirley, finds them and tries to reunite with her children, Deano and Carly, until Kevin orders her to leave them alone.
-Shirley refuses and follows them to Walford in January 2007, where reveals her true identity, causing problems.
+Shirley refuses and follows them to Walford in January 2007, where she reveals her true identity, causing problems.
 When Kevin tries to make her leave, Shirley threatens to tell her children that Kevin is not their father.
 The truth eventually comes out, and both Carly and Deano shun Kevin.
 Deano eventually forgives Kevin for lying, but Carly does not.
-Devastated, Kevin leaves Walford, not telling anyone where he is going, and is missing for several months. it is later confirmed he is alive after bank records show he emptied his account in Hastings.
-He goes to Dungeness and plans to go to France, but after meeting a man named Jed (Burn Gorman), who steals his ferry tickets and dies in a bus crash - Kevin goes home.
+Devastated, Kevin leaves Walford, not telling anyone where he is going, and is missing for several months.
+It is later confirmed he is alive after bank records show he emptied his account in Hastings.
+He goes to Dungeness and plans to go to France, but after meeting a man named Jed (Burn Gorman), who steals his ferry tickets and dies in a bus crash, Kevin goes home.
 When Carly rejects him again, he turns to Shirley for comfort and has sex with her.
 Kevin regrets it and makes Shirley promise to keep the tryst secret.
 Kevin manages to rebuild his relationship with his children and proposes to Denise.
 They marry in April 2007, despite Shirley trying to ruin the day by turning up to the ceremony and telling Denise about their recent tryst, only to find that Kevin has already told her.